jerickjoe111/launch-school/JS210/js_definitive_guide/03_types_values_variables.md

 ### Destructuring Assignment

-In a destructuring assignment, the value on the right hand side of the `=` operator is an array of object (a _structured_ value), and the left hand side specifies one or more variable names using a syntax that mimics array and object literal syntax.
+In a destructuring assignment, the value on the right-hand side of the `=` operator is an array of object (a _structured_ value), and the left-hand side specifies one or more variable names using a syntax that mimics array and object literal syntax.
 When a destructuring assignment occurs, one or more values are extracted (_destructured_) from the value on the right and stored into the variables named on the left:

 ```js
 let [x, y] = [1, 2]; // Same as let x = 1, y = 2